Kevinsomnia/kevinsomnia.github.io/projects/text_cruncher/README.md

 # What's this?
-A tool that counts up the lines of selected text files, and then spits out a lot of stats and visuals.
-Very simple concept, yet intriguing.
+A tool that takes a bunch of text files and then spits out a lot of stats and visuals.
+If you like data, you might also like this.

-I may or may not extend it into some sort of text file analysis thing.
-It depends how far I take this project.